pouya-codes/singularity_auto_annotate/README.md

   --patch_location PATCH_LOCATION
                         Path to root directory to extract patches into.
-                         (default: None)
+                         (default: ./)

   --generate_heatmap    Generate heatmaps.
 Default does not generate heatmap.
                          (default: False)

   --heatmap_location HEATMAP_LOCATION
                         Path to directory to save the heatmap H5 files (i.e. /path/to/heatmaps/).
-                         (default: None)
+                         (default: ./)

   --classification_threshold CLASSIFICATION_THRESHOLD
-                        Minimum obtained probability for the most probable class.
+                        Minimum obtained probability for the most probable class (default: 0)
-                         (default: 0)

   --classification_max_threshold CLASSIFICATION_MAX_THRESHOLD
-                        Maximum obtained probability for the most probable class.
+                        Maximum obtained probability for the most probable class (default: 1.0)

+  --label LABEL         Only search for this label in output probability of the modeluseful when you set the --classification_threshold threshold and you wantconsider only one of the labels such as tumor
-                         (default: 1)
+                         (default: None)

-  --label: LABEL
-                        If we are interested in only one subtype/category, set this label so we look at the output probability of it.

   --slide_pattern SLIDE_PATTERN
                         '/' separated words describing the directory structure of the slide paths.
 Normally slides paths look like /path/to/slide/rootdir/subtype/slide.svs and if slide paths are /path/to/slide/rootdir/slide.svs then simply pass ''.
                          (default: subtype)

-  --patch_size PATCH_SIZE
-                        Patch size in pixels to extract from slide to use in evaluation.
-                         (default: 1024)

   --resize_sizes RESIZE_SIZES [RESIZE_SIZES ...]
                         List of patch sizes in pixels to resize the extracted patchs and save.
 Each size should be at most patch_size.
 Default does not resize.